thegeeklab/hugo-geekdoc/exampleSite/content/usage/configuration.md

   # (Optional, default true) Display a "Back to top" link in the site footer.
   geekdocBackToTop = true

+  # (Optional, default false) Enable or disable adding tags for post pages automatically to the navigation sidebar.
+  geekdocTagsToMenu = true
 ```

 {{< /tab >}}